netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/mutual-auth.md

 Perform the following steps to apply mutual authentication for Ingress:

-1. Enable the default SSL profile on Citrix ADC.
+1. Enable the default SSL profile on Netscaler.

         set ssl parameter -defaultProfile ENABLED